Westfield Southland: Melbourne 2030 Metropolitan Strategy

 From 2002, the Victorian State Government has designated Southland as one of 26 Principal Activity Centres in the city, as described in the Melbourne 2030 Metropolitan Strategy.

 A focal point of the activity centre has been public transport; a 2002 planning report found gaps in Melbourne's transit pertaining to Southland, particularly its lack of transport accessibility.
 In 2013, Public Transport Victoria (PTV) released its 20-year Network Development Plan; the report found that a railway station at Southland would need to be built within the next five years, as to improve Melbourne's transport system.
 In 2015, the Victorian Government committed to building a railway station at Southland to serve the busy shopping centre.
 Construction on Southland railway station commenced in 2016 and it was completed and opened in November 2017.

-Stores
+Tenants

+Westfield Southland features up to 400 tenants including major retailers such as Myer, David Jones, Coles Supermarkets, Woolworths Supermarkets, Aldi, Target Australia, Big W, Kmart Australia, Harris Scarfe, and Village Cinemas.
+The mini major retailers include JB Hi-Fi, Best & Less, Sephora, Cotton On Super Store, Rebel Sport, Apple, Toymate and Timezone and Zone Bowling.

-Westfield Southland features up to 400 stores including two department stores, four discount department stores, three supermarkets, three electrical (computers, television etc.) retailers and a 16 screen Village Cinemas Multiplex (cinema).
-The centre recorded an annual turnover of $857.9-million in 2016, according to Scentre Group.
+The centre recorded an annual turnover of $857.9 million in 2016, according to Scentre Group.

 Popular culture

 A large number of scenes for the Seven Network comedy Kath & Kim were filmed at Southland.
-In the programme the centre is designated as Fountain Lakes, where some of the shopping scenes are also filmed.
+In the program the centre is designated as Fountain Lakes, where some of the shopping scenes are also filmed.
 The centre is also featured in multiple episodes of the ABC2 television drama-comedy series Please Like Me.